MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/visualize/workbooks-text-visualizations.md

 :::image type="content" source="./media/workbooks-text-visualizations/workbooks-text-visualization-example.png" alt-text="Screenshot of a workbook in the Azure portal.
 The screenshot shows an example of a text visualization in plain style." lightbox="./media/workbooks-text-visualizations/workbooks-text-visualization-example.png":::

-Text wraps, and any special formatting values is displayed as is, with no formatting.
+Text wraps, and any special formatting values are displayed as is, with no formatting.

 ### Header example